 There are many things you can do to keep your jewelry looking brand new for a very long time.
-Here are tips from personal experience and what I have seen happen:
+Here are some tips from personal experience and what I have seen happen:

-1) Hot Tubs/Chlorine
+1) Hot Tubs/Pools

-Going back to salt (in section 1), salt from water or sweat can definitely affect the longevity of your gold filled and sterling silver jewelry.
-I suggest trying to remember to take off your jewelry before working out.
+Going back to salt (in section 1), salt from water or sweat can definitely affect the longevity of your jewelry.
+I suggest trying to remember to take off your jewelry where you’re more prone to sweating before working out.

-Sunscreen is the absolute worst thing for your gold filled and sterling silver jewelry, right after diving in a chlorinated pool.
+Sunscreen is the absolute worst thing for your jewelry, right after diving in a chlorinated pool.
 It'll corrode and tarnish your jewelry fast!
 I suggest applying sunscreen and then putting on your jewelry.
 Hair products/lotions/perfumes can also have an affect.
 I suggest avoiding applying products on the areas where you wear your jewelry.

 6) Storing your jewelry